 Other Aquatic Factors

 Some abiotic factors, such as oxygen, are important in aquatic ecosystems as well as terrestrial environments.
 Terrestrial animals obtain oxygen from the air they breathe.
 Oxygen availability can be an issue for organisms living at very high elevations, however, where there are fewer molecules of oxygen in the air.
 In aquatic systems, the concentration of dissolved oxygen is related to water temperature and the speed at which the water moves.
 Cold water has more dissolved oxygen than warmer water.
-In addition, salinity, current, and tide can be important abiotic factors in aquatic ecosystems.
+In addition, salinity, currents, and tidal changes can be important abiotic factors in aquatic ecosystems.

 Other Terrestrial Factors